surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission/README.md

                 <li>Number of Days between Admission and Discharge (time_in_hospital)
                   <ul>
                     <li>Data is for patients in the hospital up to 14 days</li>
-                    <li>3 days is highest closelly follwed by 2 day.
+                    <li>3 days is highest closely followed by 2 day.
 After 3 days, the numbers dropped   </li>
                     <li>Only 10% of the data for 8 day or more</li>
                   </ul>
                 </li>